19 Fun Hikes Near Boulder, Colorado (Easy to Expert)

 👉 Want More Front Range Hikes?
 Be sure to check out my list of the best hiking trails around Denver for more ideas.

-This is a popular, easy trail that’s great for kids and ends at the falls.
+This is a popular, easy trail that ends at the falls.
 Bring a picnic and enjoy the view!
+If you have children, it’s definitely one of the best things to do in Boulder with kids.

-👉 My Favorite Gear: I love picnic backpacks because they keep your hands free to handle kids!
-This one is great for short hikes with lunch at the end.
+👉 My Favorite Gear: I love picnic backpacks because they keep your hands free, which is helpful when hiking with children.

 Lost Lake Trail